Skip to content Skip to cookie consent

 Overview

 Following the devastation caused by the 1994 genocide against the Tutsis, impressive progress has been made in restoring and developing the country of Rwanda.
-However, almost 40 per cent of Rwanda’s population are still living in poverty and many of them have no access to basic amenities and are extremely vulnerable to natural disasters.
+However, almost 40 per cent of Rwanda's population are still living in poverty.
+Families can struggle to provide for their basic needs, face food shortages and have difficulty paying school fees and medical costs.
+Many are extremely vulnerable to natural disasters.

 Rwanda is known as the land of a thousand hills, and this mountainous terrain makes farming challenging.
 In spite of this, 70 per cent of the population depends on agriculture as their main source of food and income.

-Women are more likely than men to be living in poverty because harmful gender norms often exclude them from formal employment, education and financial services.
-In addition, other vulnerable groups, such as older people and people with disabilities, are often not included in social and economic programmes within the community.
+Women are more likely than men to be living in poverty because harmful gender norms often prevent them from accessing formal employment, education and financial services.
+Other vulnerable groups, such as older people and people with disabilities, can struggle to access services and opportunities and be excluded from social and economic programmes within the community.

 Telesphore and Primitive look out over Gisagara district, southern Rwanda.
 After years of family conflict they now live in peace after counselling and reconciliation provided by Tearfund's local partner.
 Credit: Marcus Perkins/Tearfund